 Shepherd's Purse is an inconspicuous weed with tiny white flowers.
 The giveaway is the distinctively shaped seed pods.
 This introduced species comes from the Mediterranean area, where the seed pods were thought to resemble the leather purses worn by shepherds (in the days before pockets).

-Purple (or Blue) Mustard (Chorispora tenella)
+Blue Mustard (Chorispora tenella)

 Spectacle Pod (Dimorphocarpa wislizeni)